-Approved law How the law infringes on the right to public information Examples of bad practices 1.
-Law on the Classification of Public Documents Related to National Security and Defense, also known as the "Law on Secrets."
-Approved by the National Congress by Decree 418-2013, on January 20, 2014.
-Some of the law's provisions infringe the provisions of the LTAIP: The law grants exclusive power to the CNDS to classify documents related to security and national defense, thereby limiting the powers of the IAIP.
-The CNDS is not subject to inspection or oversight.
-The law introduces new categories of confidential classification, including: 1) reserved; 2) confidential; 3) secret; and 4) ultra-secret.
-It modifies the LTAIP's previous definition of "confidential" to "strategic government information whose disclosure could cause imminent risk or direct threat against security, national defense, and public order."
-Extends maximum periods for secrecy: 1) in the case of secret documents, declassification shall occur after 15 years; 2) for ultra-secret information, declassification shall occur after an extendable 25-year period.
-Information can only be declassified if the attorney submits a request to the CNDS, "and only in the case of national interest, or for the investigation of possible crimes" After the law's passage, in one of its first applications through Resolution 069-2014, the CNDS ordered that information generated by 18 civilian government agencies be kept secret.
-However, the Resolution is not limited to these 18 institutions.
-It may also apply to "other institutions that administer information of interest to national security and defense."
-26 The Resolution applied to several entities under investigation for serious acts of corruption by the Public Prosecutor's Office, the Mission to Support the Fight against Corruption and Impunity in Honduras (Misión de Apoyo contra la Corrupción y la Impunidad en Honduras, MACCIH), and the Special Prosecutor's Unit against Impunity and Corrupción, UFECIC).
-The These agencies include the Honduran Social Security Institute (Instituto Hondureño de Seguridad Social), the Ministry of Health,
+How the law infringes on the right to public information

+Some of the law's provisions infringe the provisions of the LTAIP:

+- The law grants exclusive power to the CNDS to classify documents related to security and national defense, thereby limiting the powers of the IAIP. - The CNDS is not subject to inspection or oversight. - The law introduces new categories of confidential classification, including: 1) reserved; 2) confidential; 3) secret; and 4) ultra-secret. - It modifies the LTAIP's previous definition of "confidential" to "strategic government information whose disclosure could cause imminent risk or direct threat against security, national defense, and public order." - Extends maximum periods for secrecy: 1) in the case of secret documents, declassification shall occur after 15 years; 2) for ultra-secret information, declassification shall occur after an extendable 25-year period. - Information can only be declassified if the attorney submits a request to the CNDS, "and only in the case of national interest, or for the investigation of possible crimes..." - law requires two government entities-the Congress (Article 11) and the judiciary (Article 14)-to request CNDS authorization, violating judicial oversight and civilian control over government branches.